Poaching & Wildlife Glossary

 The Glossary is maintained by PoachingFacts and is sourced from commonly used terminology from experienced anti-poaching rangers, law enforcement publications, and other experts in the field.
 Definitions and usage may vary by region or organization.

-Anti-poaching Ranger – Sometimes abbreviated to “ranger,” an anti-poaching ranger is an individual employed by a public or private organization or agency in the role of front-line wildlife conservation.
-Rangers may or may not carry law enforcement certification by a state-recognized organizations and at times individuals may be temporarily deputized by law enforcement to permit the anti-poaching ranger to exceed their normal role in apprehending poaching suspects.
+Anti-poaching Ranger – Sometimes shortened to “APR” or “ranger,” an anti-poaching ranger is an individual employed by a public or private organization or agency in the role of front-line wildlife conservation.
+Their primary goal is to reduce wildlife crime, deter criminal incursions into their areas of operation, and to apprehend suspects.
+Rangers may or may not carry law enforcement certification by state-recognized organizations and at times individuals may be temporarily deputized by law enforcement to permit the anti-poaching ranger to have additional responsibilities in apprehending or neutralizing poaching suspects.

 Anti-poaching Ranger Training – Specialized training for anti-poaching ranger recruits or veterans in the areas of bushcraft, wildlife tracking, human tracking, field first aid, small unit tactics, firearms training, and related skills.

-Anti-tracking – Methods used to avoid detection by anti-poaching tracking teams.
-Covering tracks, doubling-back, splitting up to divide tracking teams, and other means of subversion.
+Anti-tracking – Also called “counter-tracking.”
+These are methods used to avoid detection by both poachers and by anti-poaching tracking teams.
+Methods include covering their tracks, creating false trails, splitting up to divide tracking teams, and other means of subversion.

 Biosecurity – The concern for the health and safety of citizens from biological agents and diseases (SARS, ebola, anthrax) as well as related vectors causing mass deaths, famines, and economic damage.
 Also includes the security and health of local environments that citizens depend on for sustainable food, income, mineral resources, and tourism revenue but that can harbor diseases, invasive species, and toxic chemicals in the event of a resource spill or other disaster.